As Canadians, we are lucky to have a rich and diverse heritage to celebrate and there are so many ways we can all celebrate heritage.

 Canada Historic Places Day

 Canada Historic Places Day is a great opportunity for sites of all types and sizes to share their story, and for Canadians to get out and enjoy.
-In 2018, millions of people across Canada heard about the event and thousands experienced history on this day across 400 sites.
-This year, with over 500 sites participating, including sites at or near all 9 cultural UNESCO World Heritage Sites in Canada, there’s even more to discover!
+In 2019, millions of people across Canada heard about the event and thousands experienced history on this day across 550 historic places, including sites at or near all 9 cultural UNESCO World Heritage Sites in Canada, there’s even more to discover!

 Do you own or operate a historic site?